Center for Community Engagement and Service

 Service immersions offer a unique opportunity for students to volunteer, experience a new culture, build community and reflect on their service experiences.
 The Center for Community Engagement and Service invites all students to live the mission of Salve Regina through these programs.

 Jan.
 7-14, 2023

-The Jamaica service trip is run through the Mustard Seed Communities, an organization that works with the local Catholic church to serve the needs of abandoned or orphaned children with mental and physical disabilities.
+The service immersion in Jamaica is run through the Mustard Seed Communities, an organization that works with the local Catholic church to serve the needs of abandoned or orphaned children with mental and physical disabilities.
 The majority of their programs are dedicated to the care of children with serious physical and mental disabilities, children affected by HIV/AIDS and teenage mothers and their babies.
 Mustard Seed’s highly developed program for volunteers is based on meaningful interaction with the children, tangible work projects and participation in an inclusive Christian community.

-Alternative Spring Break
+Spring Break Service Immersion

 Service Plunge 2.0

 Each year 27,000 children in the United States are diagnosed with a life-threatening illness.
 The goal of Give Kids The World Village is to provide everything these families need to make their trip the vacation of a lifetime.
-Since 1986, more than 150,000 children and families have had their dreams come true at the village.
+Since 1986, more than 150,000 children and families have had their dreams come true at the Village.

-The South Dakota service trip is run through Simply Smiles, an organization that provides bright futures for impoverished children, their families and their communities.
-Students will volunteer at the Cheyenne River Sioux Tribe Reservation, sharing their attention, energy, talents and experiences with children.
+The service immersion in South Dakota is run through Simply Smiles, an organization that provides bright futures for impoverished children, their families and their communities.
+Students volunteer at the Cheyenne River Sioux Tribe Reservation, sharing their attention, energy, talents and experiences with children.
 They organize activities for the children and work side-by-side with Simply Smiles staff to execute a variety of community programs, including sports tournaments, community meals, cooking classes and more.